 We’ve all seen those prenatal speakers—the ones that can be attached to a mother’s growing bump, but is there any merit to this gadget?
 Or are manufacturers simply looking to make a buck off of expectant parents?
 The answer is yes and no. Babies do remember the music they hear in the womb, according to research by the University of Helsinki, but there isn’t any known development associated with playing it loudly near your growing belly during pregnancy.
 Researchers instructed 12 expectant mothers to play “Twinkle, Twinkle Little Star” five days a week during the last several weeks of their pregnancy, and they also followed a control group of 12 mothers who did not.
 These babies were exposed to the song again immediately following their birth and at the age of 4 months.
 Researchers found that they exhibited a brain response to the song that the control group did not.

 Your baby remembers the food you eat.

+The old joke about eating for two may actually have some merit.
+If you’re hitting up your favorite taco place twice a week (thanks to those killer pregnancy cravings), your baby is getting a taste, too.
 There is convincing research that suggests when your baby gulps in the amniotic fluid that surrounds them in the womb, the flavor changes based on what mom has been eating lately, according to NPR.
 Additionally, after babies start eating solid foods, research suggests they show preference for foods they were repeatedly exposed to in the womb.

 Why Prenatal Memories Matter